Batavus: 1950–1974: Scaling up

 By 1954, the company's assorted buildings produced a variety of machines, but in 1956, 52 years after Gaastra opened his shop, a new factory opened in the industrial park in Heerenveen.
 It had an area of 6000 square meters and the workforce had grown to 300.
 Further extensions and developments became necessary and today the company employs about 650.
 After the new premises opened the company continued primarily to be a bicycle manufacturer and benefited from growing demand all over the world.
 However, in 1969, Batavus acquired the bicycle and motorcycle production of another Dutch company, Magneet, and the following year took over three three-wheeler factories in Germany.
 Although sales of motorized two-wheelers were increasingly fluctuated, with model and style changes, there was steady growth every year.

-World-wide moped distribution

 In 1970, Batavus joined the Dutch Laura group, which includes Laura Motoren, and Laura Engines used on Batavus mopeds in the UK, except the Sachs-powered sports machine and the Mk 4S.
 First imports to the UK were in 1973, with the setting up of Harglo by two former BSA/Triumph executives, Wilf Harrison and Peter Glover.
 They imported and distributed Batavus mopeds in the UK and Ireland.

 The early Go-Go V was a rigid frame machine, discontinued, but after the introduction of the Go-Go VA, four new machines were added to the UK market in 1974 and two more in 1976.
 By this time the company had a reputation for quality machines, which, while not the cheapest, were good to look at and offered little trouble.